MatthewAnstey/generator-experiment/README.md

 * The generator makes extensive use of Node's `path.parse()` method, which was added in Node version 12.
 The `path-parse` package is a polyfill for users with <v0.12 that falls back to the native method if it exists.

 * **Node versions should match between where you installed the generator and the proejct**.
 Is the generator installed on this version of Node?
 Type `yo --help` within the project to see.
 If it's not, go back to the `generator-jasmine-test` root directory, change the `nodenv` version to match the project's (`nodenv local x.x.x`) and reinstall the generator (`npm i` followed by `npm link`).
 It should now run.

+## Run the tests

+Clone the project, install all the dependencies with `npm install`, the run `npm test`.

+Generate coverage reports with `npm run cover`.